Global group laws and equivariant bordism rings: Introduction

 \subsection{Global formulation}

-Our main tool in proving Theorems \ref{thm:A} and \ref{thm:B} is the global structure of equivariant bordism, i.e., the fact that the collections of the various $MU_A$ and $MO_A$ assemble to global equivariant spectra $\MU$ and $\MO$ in the sense of Schwede \cite{Sch18}, inducing additional functoriality as described below.
+Our main tool in proving Theorems \ref{thm:A} and \ref{thm:B} is the global structure of equivariant bordism, i.e., the fact that the collections of the various $MU_A$ and $MO_A$ assemble to global equivariant spectra $\MU$ and $\MO$ in the sense of Schwede \cite{Sch18}.
 In addition to its essential role in the proofs of Theorems \ref{thm:A} and \ref{thm:B}, the global framework also gives rise to a universal property of the collection of equivariant bordism rings that is simpler to state than the one for a fixed group $A$.

-To describe this universal property, we recall that the existence of a global complex bordism theory $\MU$ implies that the collection of homotopy groups $\{\pi_*^A(MU_A)\}_{A \text{ abelian}}$ has restriction maps along all group homomorphisms, i.e., it assembles to a contravariant functor from the category of abelian compact Lie groups to commutative rings.
+To describe this universal property, we recall from \cite[Section 4.2]{Sch18} that the existence of a global complex bordism theory $\MU$ implies that the collection of homotopy groups $\{\pi_*^A(MU_A)\}_{A \text{ abelian}}$ has restriction maps along all group homomorphisms; it assembles to a contravariant functor from the category of abelian compact Lie groups to commutative rings.
 We call this structure an $Ab$-algebra, and write $\upi_*(\MU)$ for the graded $Ab$-algebra given by the coefficients of the various $MU_A$.
 Moreover, given an $Ab$-algebra $X$, we call an element $e\in X(\T)$ at the circle group $\T$ a \emph{coordinate} if for every torus $A$ and split surjective character $V\colon A\to \T$ the sequence

-is exact, where the first map denotes multiplication with the pullback of $e$ along $V$, and the second map is the restriction to the kernel of $V$ inside $A$.
+is exact.
+Here, the first map denotes multiplication with the pullback of $e$ along $V$, and the second map is the restriction map to the kernel of $V$.

 A complex orientation of a global ring spectrum $E$ gives rise to an Euler class $e_{\tau}\in \pi_{-2}^{\T}(E)$ for the tautological $1$-dimensional complex $\T$-representation $\tau$.
-The cofiber sequence
+The cofiber sequence of based $\T$-spaces

 (together with its pullbacks along split surjections $V\colon A\to \T$) implies that $e_{\tau}$ defines a coordinate on $\upi_*(E)$, see \Cref{sec:complextopological} for details.
 In particular, this applies to the universal global complex oriented theory $\MU$, and hence $\upi_*(\MU)$ carries a canonical coordinate $e_{\tau}$.